 Part of the national organization and political home for Latinx and Chicanx organizing for racial justice.
 Mobilizing against immigration enforcement and criminalization.
 Currently leading a campaign to pressure tech companies to stop profiting from the suffering of immigrants.
 Organizing in Phoenix, working on candidate endorsements for local elections and community engagement programs for the presidential elections.

 Fights to eliminate the overuse of the criminal justice system and advance community health and safety.
 They are led by people convicted of crime, survivors of crime, and the families and allies of both.
 CCJRC advocate and organize at multiple levels of government for public safety strategies that are more holistic, effective and just.
 For years, CCJRC has run the only civic engagement campaign in Colorado that focuses exclusively on people with criminal records.
 In addition to statewide voter education, CCJRC provides free trainings to election officials, GOTV efforts, Voter Registration Drives, community organizations, and members on the nuances of voting eligibility for people with criminal histories.

 CIRC Action Fund works for a Colorado where all residents are treated with dignity and respect by advocating for pro-immigrant public policies and by increasing the civic participation of new Americans.
 They will be working in Pueblo, Adams, Weld, Denver, and Jefferson Counties to register, educate, and mobilize voters.
 They plan to push strong legislation that will define where candidates stand on immigrant rights, hold candidate forums, and work to support their champions.

 An affiliate of People’s Action, COPA is a statewide, member-led, multi-racial organization focused on advancing and winning progressive social change across a range of issues.
 They combine organizing, voter engagement, and leadership development to build power statewide.
-In 2016, they knocked on 80,000 doors, and helped win a statewide minimum wage increase despite fierce and well-funded opposition.
+In a recent election, they knocked on 80,000 doors, and helped win a statewide minimum wage increase despite fierce and well-funded opposition.